jfqd/redmine_helpdesk/README.md

 ![project configuration sample](doc/project-settings.jpg "Per project configuration sample")

-**Only public projects could be used for the helpdesk functionality**.
-If you want to use it with private projects [issue #75](https://github.com/jfqd/redmine_helpdesk/issues/75#issuecomment-101950450) might be helpful to you.

 ## Cronjob

 Creating tickets from support emails through an IMAP-account is done by a cronjob.
 If you are not familiar with cron you first should read about the concept.
 The following syntax is for ubuntu or debian linux: